Engineering

 End-to-end target 1.2-1.6 seconds Without streaming, 2.5-3.5 sec — unusable

+Polly Neural is the default — AWS-native, lowest latency, strong English coverage for US, UK, and Australia, well-priced at $16 per million characters.
+Right wherever conversational pacing matters more than vocal warmth.
 A Bedrock voice model wins where vocal warmth and prosody carry signal — premium experiences, healthcare, wealth management — or where Polly's language coverage is weak.
-Cost is 2-4x per character; first-token latency is 50-100ms longer.
+The trade-off is two-to-four times the per-character cost and 50 to 100ms longer first-token latency.

 Decision tree for routing a caller utterance to Lex, Bedrock Knowledge Bases, a Bedrock Agent action group, or a Bedrock model directly.
 Q1 asks whether the request is a known intent with structured slots only — if yes, Lex direct with deterministic NLU and confidence-scored slot capture at roughly $0.004 per turn.
 Q2 asks whether the answer needs grounded retrieval over a policy corpus — if yes, Bedrock Knowledge Bases with vector retrieval plus re-ranking and citations, residency filter enforced at the API layer, 200-300 token chunks and top-K 3-5, 250-450ms.
 Q3 asks whether the request needs a parameterised side-effecting action — if yes, Bedrock Agent with scoped IAM action groups invoking refund, case-open, booking or record-update only on validated slots.
 Q4 asks whether the turn needs multi-turn synthesis or deep reasoning — if yes, the Bedrock model directly via Converse with prompt caching cutting first-token latency 30-50%.
 A footer band shows the hybrid pattern firing all engines for one utterance with slot validation always running before Bedrock.